brennanfee/showdown-markdown-loader/README.md

 # showdown-markdown-loader

-A WebPack loader for processing Mardown files with ShowdownJs.
+A WebPack loader for processing Markdown files with ShowdownJs.

 ## License